-Attempted Hours Earned Hours
+Earned Hours

-12 or more 8 complete w/passing grade
+8 complete w/passing grade

 of D or above

-9 - 11 hours 6 complete w/ passing grade
+6 complete w/ passing grade

 of D or above

-6-8 hours 5 complete w/ passing grade
+5 complete w/ passing grade

 of D or above

-1 - 5 67% of the hours
+67% of the hours

 attempted

 NOTE: Satisfactory grades consist of A, B, C, D, and S. Unsatisfactory grades are F, W, WI, N, U, and Y or any other grade that does not result in semester hour completion.